DigitalPublishingToolkit/TOD18-Geoblocking/md/19MendesMoreiradeSaBrazil.md

 Time, downloads, and torrents’.
-I did notice however, that there were many people in these discussions either defending Netflix Brazil, accepting their policies – to a certain extent – on geoblocking and distributions rights.
+I did notice however, that there were many people in these discussions either defending Netflix Brazil, accepting their policies – to a certain extent – on geoblocking and distribution rights.

 I have also noticed a certain willingness to pay for access to content among Netflix VPN pirates, which is quite different from the attitude of audiences that informally download content.[^14MendesMoreiradeSaBrazil_16] Some Netflix subscribers even mentioned that they have minimized or even ceased torrenting since they signed up for the service.
-Everyone who mentioned the monthly subscription of R\ 19.90 (about USD6) per month said the price was fair.
+Everyone who mentioned the monthly subscription of R\19.90 (about USD6) per month said the price was fair.

 Once again, it is important to note that only 60% of the population in